 The falls were measured by Ruth Robertson, an American Photojournalist, during her ‘Forgotten Expedition’ in May 1949.
 She was the first woman to see Angel Falls from the ground – she and her team arrived at the falls on May 12th, 194t9.

-Her team consisted of Aleksandrs Laime, when she and her team, Perry Lowrey and Aleksandrs Laime, set about their work to measure them.
+Her team consisted of Aleksandrs Laime, Perry Lowry, Ernest Knee and Enrique Gomez.
+Together they set about their work to measure Angel Falls.

 His name was Aleksandrs Laime a Latvian, he arrived in Venezuela with his wife in the mid 1940’s and was interviewed by El Gráfico in 1948 when he stated that he had made the journey to Angel Falls previously (sometime between 1946 and early-mid 1948).
 Ruth read the interview and quickly contacted him to help lead her expedition the following year.